-Darren Dailey is celebrating his seventh season in Jacksonville, where he has been shaping The Jacksonville Children’s Chorus into a world-class organization.
-Under his artistic leadership the Chorus has grown to serve over 450 First Coast children annually with five core performance choirs, multiple satellite rehearsal locations, and outreach throughout the region.
-He has introduced Chorus singers and their audiences to innovative and renowned guest artists, and he has broadened the Chorus’s opportunities including performance tours in the Southeastern states, to Carnegie Hall and Lincoln Center and Ireland.
+Darren Dailey is celebrating his ninth season in Jacksonville, where he has been shaping The Jacksonville Children’s Chorus into a world-class organization.
+Under his artistic leadership the Chorus has grown to serve over 500 First Coast children annually with five core performance choirs, multiple satellite rehearsal locations and outreach throughout the region.
+He has introduced Chorus singers and their audiences to innovative and renowned guest artists and he has broadened The Chorus’ opportunities including performance tours in Italy, Greece, Ireland, the Southeastern states, Carnegie Hall and Lincoln Center.

 Mr. Dailey has produced three recordings: “Come and Rejoice” (Cantate), “Sing!”
 (Boston Children’s Chorus) and “Voices for Voices” (Jacksonville Children’s Chorus).
-His work can also be heard on “A Boston Christmas” (Back Bay Chorale), “Building Bridges” (Mystic Chorale), and “Amani Celebration,” a limited-edition compact disc of holiday songs from 15 children’s choirs to benefit African children who have been orphaned because of the HIV/AIDS epidemic.
+His work may also be heard on “A Boston Christmas” (Back Bay Chorale), “Building Bridges” (Mystic Chorale) and “Amani Celebration,” a limited-edition compact disc of holiday songs from 15 children’s choirs to benefit African children who have been orphaned because of the HIV/AIDS epidemic.

 Mr. Dailey received a Bachelor of Music Education degree with a concentration in Voice from Westminster Choir College and a Master of Music Education in Choral Conducting from Appalachian State University’s Hayes School of Music.
 Mr. Dailey is also trained in Kindermusik.